davidlesieur/multi_neighbors/README.rst

     MULTI_NEIGHBORS = 3

-The code to output the variables in your article template may look like:
+The code to output the variables in your article template might look like the
+following:

 .. code-block:: html+jinja